Things to do in London

 Photographer: Manuel Weber

-The Blavatnik Building is an ultra-modern extension of the Tate Modern art gallery.
+The Blavatnik Building is ultra-modern London architecture, an extension of the Tate Modern art gallery.
 It has a subtly surreal design that defies nature.
 Its unique perforated brick lattice facade is a functional feast for the eyes.
 The modernist architecture design adds visual intrigue and manipulates natural light, so it doesn't interfere with the gallery's displays.

 Swiss architects Herzog & de Meuron are responsible for its unfathomable exterior and fascinating geometric-inspired interior.
 Exposed brick, industrial minimalism, and neotenic curves pay homage to the building's heritage as a power station and beloved art gallery.

-Some adore brutalist buildings like Trellick Tower.
+Brustalist buildings like Trellick Tower give London architecture its unique character.
 They see them as manifestations of British pragmatism, flying in the face of convention and tradition.
 Others see them as a harrowing visual reminder of inequality, despite the social optimism of the visionaries who fashioned them.

 Ernö Goldfinger's dreams were modernist inspired.
 He intended to break away from the wasteful art-for-art's-sake ethos of the 1800s.
 He meticulously designed every element to make people's lives more comfortable and easy.
 Many Londoners couldn't see beyond the harsh, gray/brown concrete exterior.